 Journal article

-Public sector group treatment for severe personality disorder: a 12-month follow-up study
+Public sector group treatment for severe personality disorder: A 12-month follow-up study

-Carol Hulbert, Rosemary Thomas
+C Hulbert, R Thomas

-AUSTRALASIAN PSYCHIATRY | SAGE PUBLICATIONS LTD | Published : 2007
+Australasian Psychiatry | SAGE PUBLICATIONS LTD | Published : 2007

 Abstract

-OBJECTIVE: The results of an evaluation of an innovative pubic sector treatment program for patients with borderline personality disorder (BPD) with a history of unsuccessful treatment attempts and severe self-harm are presented.
-METHOD: DSM-IV axis I and axis II diagnoses, psychiatric symptoms, patterns of self-harm, suicidality, coping styles, and quality of life were assessed for 27 women who completed a 6-month residential program.
+Objective: The results of an evaluation of an innovative pubic sector treatment program for patients with borderline personality disorder (BPD) with a history of unsuccessful treatment attempts and severe self-harm are presented.
+Method: DSM-IV axis I and axis II diagnoses, psychiatric symptoms, patterns of self-harm, suicidality, coping styles, and quality of life were assessed for 27 women who completed a 6-month residential program.
 Pre- and post-treatment assessments and a 12-month follow-up were undertaken.
-RESULTS: At 12-month follow-up, significantly fewer participants met criteria for BPD.
+Results: At 12-month follow-up, significantly fewer participants met criteria for BPD.
 Significant post-treatment gains, including reduced levels of depression, anxiety and hopelessn..

 View full abstract